Skro11-ru/Skro11-ru/README.md

 <h3><font size="5"> 🙍 About me: </font></h3>
 <img align="right" src="https://media.giphy.com/media/zhYSVCirREeIZtONCI/giphy.gif" width=200 />

-🏙️ I'm Frontend Developer living in Tomsk. <br>
+🏙️ I'm Frontend Developer. <br>
-⭐ I'm currently learning React.<br>
+⭐ I spend a lot of time on self-education, I am not afraid of difficulties and complex tasks.
+Currently studying React, Redux.
+Ready to learn a new technology stack, which will be useful to me during my work.<br>
 ❤️ I like:

-- 🚴 bike
+- 🚴 cycling
-- 🎿 ski
+- 🎿 hit the slopes
-- 🤖 new technologies
+- 🤖 learn about new technologies

-...and 🧑‍💻 coding of course
+...and 🧑‍💻 developing of course 😄

 ___
 <h3><font size="5"> 💻 Tech Stack: </font></h3>